Mazda Capella: Second generation (CB; 1978–1982)

 The second-generation rear-wheel drive Capella was available between October 1977 and 1982, in both sedan and coupé forms.
-It was known on export markets as the 626, with the exception of the United Kingdom, where the vehicle was called the Mazda Montrose, the name being changed to honor the local Mazda dealership in Montrose.
+It was marketed in export markets as the 626, with the exception of the United Kingdom, where it was marketed as the Mazda Montrose, the name honoring the local Mazda dealership in Montrose.
 The Montrose was offered as an alternative to the Ford Cortina, which was popular at the time.
 It was released in 1978, although the model's introduction to most markets was delayed until 1979.
 Early models had two slightly different frontal treatments.
-Models equipped with 1.6 or 1.8-liter engines came with a more pronounced sloping grille and models with the 2-liter engine came with a more flush grille.
-A bolder front and rear facelift, though similar in appearance, was carried out in September 1980 but this model was not sold in the UK, where the Montrose's styling remained unchanged.
+Models equipped with 1.6 or 1.8-litre engines came with a more pronounced sloping grille and models with the 2-litre engine came with a more flush grille.
+The 626 received a front and rear facelift in September 1980 but this model was not marketed in the UK, where the Montrose's styling remained unchanged.
 It was, however, offered in the rest of Europe and this and later generations were particularly popular in Germany.
-This Capella was designed with more concern for aerodynamics and achieved a Cx value of 0.38.
+This Capella achieved an aerodynamic Cx value of 0.38.

 The coupé and sedan were mechanically identical, with front MacPherson struts and a coil sprung solid axle at the back mounted on four links with a transverse Panhard rod providing addition location.
 Either a five-speed manual or three-speed automatic transmission and recirculating ball steering completed the mechanical specification.
 The CB also featured a split-folding rear seat.
-In Japan, the Capella came with 1.6-, 1.8-, or 2.0-liter engines (the 2.0 only being introduced in the end of March 1979).
+In Japan, the Capella came with 1.6-, 1.8-, or 2.0-litre engines (the 2.0 only being introduced in the end of March 1979).
 All had twin-barrel carburettors and produced 90, 100, and 110 PS JIS (66, 74, or 81 kW).
 The higher equipped versions received the larger US bumpers and were thus somewhat longer overall.